Independent Schools

 Who can open an account with DOS & Co.?

 Accounts can be opened by UK entities, UK and EEA Nationals and UK residents.
-We can also open accounts for trusts and family offices whose beneficiaries all meet those requirements, subject to the balance of these eligibility criteria.

 How does the Cash Deposit Manager work?